 Already other photographers were dabbling in the black art of composite art photography, a genre in which I have personally been much engaged in the last couple of decades…and, from about 1854, this also became Rejlander’s passion.
 In 1856 he made his best-known allegorical work, The Two Ways of Life (used in my heading for this article).
 This is a composition made from thirty-two separate photographs.
 Queen Victoria ordered a copy at 10 guineas to present to Prince Albert, which legitimised an image that had been condemned as indecent, depicting, as it did, naked women.
 This I find a bit odd, as painters and sculptors had depicted naked women many times, but apparently such photographic realism was not to the taste of the average Victorian.

-Many of Rejlander’s images were sentimental, dramatic and sometimes theatrical, with which, again, I can identify.
+Many of Rejlander’s images were sentimental, dramatic and sometimes theatrical, a genre with which, again, I can identify.
 He also worked closely with Henry Peach Robinson, another pioneer of creative montage, or “altered reality”.
 Their link with Oldham Photographic Society was simply that one of the founding members of the society (John Robert Heaton) was so impressed with their work that he wished to emulate it himself and presented a paper on the subject in 1868.
-When the society brought in their first competition rules, a year after founding, they forbade the use of more than one negative to make a print, thus holding back photomontage in the society for over a hundred years and John Robert disappeared from the society very soon afterwards!
+When the society brought in their first competition rules, a year after founding, they forbade the use of more than one negative to make a print, thus holding back photomontage in the society for (as it turned out) over a hundred years and John Robert disappeared from the society very soon afterwards to pursue a career in Scotland!

 Rejlander’s Photo Album